measurement-factory/squid-notes/thumbs.md

 ----

-A pull request should include all the essentials for understanding the change.
+<a name="pr-encompass"></a>A pull request should include all the essentials for understanding the
+change.
 ----